- Since sex is a normal part of life, can it really become an addiction?

 Spirituality: Couples who grow together spiritually have hope that a power greater than themselves is also involved in the re-creating of their relationship.

-Phase 1: The Getting Started Workshop lasts 6 weeks.
+Phase 1: The Getting Started Workshop is offered as a 3-day Intensive weekend.
 Contact us to find out when the next Getting Started Workshop begins.

-Phase 3: The Advanced Group lasts a minimum of 1 year.
+Phase 3: The Advanced Group lasts 10 to 12 months.

 This is a common question, as many individuals who struggle with addiction would prefer to do their recovery work privately.
 We find that individuals who submit to the group process make changes more quickly and have longer-lasting results.

 Group work is unique because it challenges many of the core beliefs that plague individuals struggling with addiction.
 For example, many individuals who struggle with sexual addiction believe that if people really knew their secret, they would reject them.
 Attending a group disproves this belief, as group members actually deepen their connection with each other the longer they attend the group.

 Eliminating unhealthy core beliefs such as the one mentioned above is the main goal to overcoming a pornography/sexual addiction.
 Group work is a proven method for helping individuals accomplish this goal.

 Although it is initially awkward and uncomfortable to enter a group setting, virtually all participants report feeling grateful for the experience.

 All LifeSTAR groups are closed, meaning that new individuals are not added without the consent of the existing group members.
 This ensures safety and predictability in the process.

 Each group member is screened prior to attending Phase 1: The Getting Started Workshop, and each group member is required to sign a confidentiality statement.